 Without question, kilts are primarily known as the national fashion of Scotland and one of the most recognizable ethnic garments in the world.
-But the term “kilt” comes from the word, “kjilt” which is actually an Old Norse word which means “pleated.”
-That’s right, “kilt” comes from a Viking loan word.
+But the term “kilt” comes from the word, “kjalta” which is actually an Old Norse word which means “pleated" (or tucked).
+That’s right, “kilt” derives from a Viking loan word.
 The first mentions of kilts appear in the 1500s, describing a garment that was a long, pleated skirt combined with additional pleats of fabric that draped over the shoulder as a cloak.

 These pleats were painstaking folded every time the garment was put on, similar perhaps to the way Romans used to wear their togas.
 It was not until later (around late 1600’s to early 1700’s) that the pleats were sewn into a separate 'waist down only' garment, becoming the kilt that we know today.
 This garment went on to become not only the national garment of Scotland, but has also since been embraced by surrounding Gaelic countries such as Ireland, Wales, and Cornwall.

 So, no the Vikings themselves did not wear kilts.
-But their descendants (who settled within Scotland) most likely did.
+But some of their descendants (who settled within Scotland) most likely did.
 Vikings were well known for how they blended into the cultures they settled upon.
 And certainly, history shows that the Vikings played a large role in the development of the Scottish nation.
-In fact, modern DNA tests have proven that many Scotts today are as much Nordic as they are Celtic, and thus the early forms of kilts may indeed have inspired by the heavily pleated pants brought to the area by Vikings.
+In fact, modern DNA tests have proven that many Scots today are as much Nordic as they are Celtic, and thus the early forms of kilts may indeed have inspired by the heavily pleated pants brought to the area by Viking descendants.